City College of New York: 21st century

-In October 2005, Dr. Andrew Grove, a 1960 graduate of the Engineering School in Chemical Engineering, and co-founder of Intel Corporation, donated $26 million to the Engineering School, which has since been renamed the Grove School of Engineering.
-It is the largest donation ever given to the City College of New York.
+In October 2005, Andrew Grove, a 1960 chemical engineering graduate and co-founder of Intel Corporation, donated $26 million to the Engineering School, which has since been renamed the Grove School of Engineering.

 In August 2008, the authority to grant doctorates in engineering was transferred from the CUNY Graduate Center to City College Grove School of Engineering.
+The authority to grant doctorates in clinical psychology was also transferred from the CUNY Graduate Center to City College, but in 2016.

 In 2009, the School of Architecture moved into the former Y Building, which was gutted and completely remodeled under the design direction of architect Rafael Viñoly.
-Also in 2009, school was renamed the Bernard and Anne Spitzer School of Architecture in honor of the $25 million gift the Spitzers gave to the school.
+Also in 2009, the school was renamed the Bernard and Anne Spitzer School of Architecture in honor of the $25 million gift the Spitzers gave to the school.

-On July 1, 2018, the authority to grant doctorates in clinical psychology was transferred from the CUNY Graduate Center to City College.
+In May 2023, CCNY officials announced that the institution will open an immigrant center to assist undocumented students.

-On December 13, 2021, the Board of Trustees voted to accept a gift of $180,000 cash mailed by an anonymous donor, to be directed to funding two full tuition scholarships each year for at least ten years.
+As part of the 2024 pro-Palestinian protests on university campuses, a student- and faculty-built encampment was established in April 2024 on the City College campus.
+Less than a week after protests began at the encampment, on the night of April 30, 2024, the New York City Police Department was called on campus to dismantle the site, making 173 arrests.